Welcome to the GWR Preservation Group

 - promote railway preservation and an appreciation of railway heritage within the community

-The Group occupies sidings and a large workshop at Southall where it currently focuses on restoring its locomotives and rolling stock.
+The Group occupies sidings at Southall where it currently focuses on restoring its locomotives and rolling stock.
 We generate valuable income by hiring these locomotives to other heritage railways.

 Successes include the return to steam of Great Western Railway-designed 0-6-0 PT Pannier, No. 9682 – some 50 years after it was originally built – and the restoration of its unique A.E.C.
 0-4-0 diesel shunter – built in 1939 at Southall.